 3. Store the treats in baggies in the fridge until you are ready to use them.

 And there you have it!
 Just three easy steps to stock up your treat reserves so you can be ready for a quick training session anytime.
-If you find using hot dogs as training treats effective, you can find other fun recipes for homemade dog treats in this article as well.
+If you find using hot dogs for dog training treats effective, you can find other fun homemade dog treats recipes in this article as well.
 Happy training!